ionic-team/ionic-pwa-toolkit/readme.md

 ## Production

-To build your PWA for production, run:
+To build for production, run:

 ```bash
 npm run build
 ```

-A production build includes everything needed for your project to be a PWA right out of the box.
-This includes both a Web Manifest (src/manifest.json) and a Service Worker (www/sw.js).
+A production build includes:

+* Minified code bundles
+* Generated Service workes
+* App manifest

 ## Hosting

-For top PWA performance, your app should be hosted with a hosting provider that supports HTTPS and HTTP2 out of the box.
+Apps should be hosted on through HTTPS, and if possible, through a provider that supports HTTP2.

-We currently recommend [Firebase Hosting](https://firebase.google.com/docs/hosting/), though we are working on Ionic PWA Hosting with even more features.
+One provider that does support this is [Firebase Hosting](https://firebase.google.com/docs/hosting/).

-### H2 Push
+## H2 Push

-To ensure the fastest possible load time for your PWA, we recommend setting up H2 push on Firebase.
-[Here is an example](https://github.com/ionic-team/ionic-stencil-hn-app/blob/master/firebase.json#L19-L25) of what this looks like in your `firebase.json` file.
-Lets go over the steps of how to setup H2 push properly for your Ionic PWA:
+We recommend setting up HTTP2 Push on Firebase.
+H2 Push may sound complicated, but it's actually a simple concept.
+To learn about it, take a look at this [article](https://en.wikipedia.org/wiki/HTTP/2_Server_Push).

+To set this up for `my-app`:

-- Do a production build of your PWA with `npm run build`
+* Do a production build of the app: `npm run build`
-- Serve your WWW folder locally using a local http server and open it in Chrome. https://www.npmjs.com/package/http-server works pretty well for this.
-If using the http-server package you can serve your www folder by running `http-server www`.
+* Serve your WWW folder locally using a local http server and open in your browser.
+  * https://www.npmjs.com/package/http-server works pretty well for this.
+You can serve your www folder by running `http-server www`.
-- Open Chrome Dev Tools on your PWA and open the [network tab of your chrome dev tools](https://developers.google.com/web/tools/chrome-devtools/network-performance/reference).
-Reload the page and you should see all of your JS files show up in the network tab.
-Besides the `sw.js` file, these are the files you want to H2 push.
+* Open the DevTools and look at the network tab.
+  * Reload the page and you should see all of your files show up in the network tab.
+Excluding the `sw.js` file, these are the files you want to H2 push.
-- You can then put these files in your push header setup by following this syntax https://github.com/ionic-team/ionic-stencil-hn-app/blob/master/firebase.json#L23.

-** Note: In an upcoming release we will be automatically generating this H2 push config for you meaning you will not have to do any of the above anymore **
+* List these files in the link headers of your firebase.json file.
+For a syntax reference, review this [article](https://w3c.github.io/preload/#server-push-http-2)

 ## Service Workers

-For info on how Service Workers work in Stencil check out our [Service Worker docs](https://stenciljs.com/docs/service-workers).
+Service workers are generated via the Stencil build tool.
+For more information on how they can be configured, see the [Service Worker docs](https://stenciljs.com/docs/service-workers).

 ## Developing with a Service Worker

-In some cases, for instance when you are working on adding [web push notifications](https://developers.google.com/web/fundamentals/push-notifications/) or [background sync](https://developers.google.com/web/updates/2015/12/background-sync), both which require a Service Worker, it can be handy to be able to dev builds with a service worker.

-To do this with the Ionic PWA toolkit simply run `npm run devWithSW`.
-This will start a dev build, but with the Service Worker also getting livereloaded.

-## Lazy Loading Images

-Check out the `lazy-img` component in `src/components/lazy-img/lazy-img.tsx`.
+For most cases, you'll want to develop your app without generating a Service Worker.
+But if you'd like to test out Web Push Notifications or Background Sync, you'll need to have one generated.
+To generate a Service Worker during dev builds, we've added the npm script `devWithSW`.
+This will start a dev build and generate a Service Worker as well.

 ## Unit Tests